-Review resources designed to help you build a noticeable PH resume, and a cover letter that presents you as a candidate with the skills employers are looking for.
+Review resources designed to help you build a noticeable public health resume and a cover letter.

-PH Resume Basics – In 4 easy steps, build your resume.
-Learn the elements of a successful PH resume, choice between two formats (chronological and hybrid).
+- Public Health Resume Basics – Learn the elements of a successful public health resume.
+Choose between two formats (chronological and hybrid).
 Professional standards for each section of the resume are reviewed in detail.

-Approximately 85% of jobs are filled thru networking and referrals.
+Approximately 85% of jobs are filled through networking and referrals.
 Don’t miss out!
 Start networking today and build your professional connections and advocates.
 Review resources to get you started with this important tool.